Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 divider-multipet

-Adult vs baby Box Turtle diet
+Adult vs. Baby Box Turtle Diet

 eastern box turtle

-Image Credit: micahzeb, Pixabay
+Image by: micahzeb, Pixabay

-In the wild, Box Turtles will likely nibble and taste everything they come across, and as their diet has such a wide variety there is very little to avoid giving them.
+In the wild, box turtles will likely nibble and taste everything they come across, and as their diet has such a wide variety there is very little to avoid giving them.
 There are, of course, some foods that should be strictly avoided, including:

 • Commercial dog and cat food

-• Diary
+• Dairy

 • Processed meat